wix-incubator/remx/README.md

 ### `remx.setters(...)`
 All the functions that are going to change parts of the state should be wrapped within the Setters function.
-The wrapped setters functions shoud be defined inside the store and should be exported.
+The wrapped setters functions should be defined inside the store and should be exported.

 in `someStore.js`:
 ```javascript